 Given the number of systems required to constitute a full megawatt, meeting a one megawatt threshold may be challenging for aggregators organizing bids of smaller systems.
 It may be also especially challenging given the relatively small universe of existing DG systems in Illinois.
-Any participating system would both need to 1) have RECs available for procurement (i.e., not already under contract) and be willing to transfer available RECs;269 and 2) have the knowledge and understanding necessary to participate through an aggregator in an IPA procurement event.
-In its 2015 Plan, in an attempt to allow the market sufficient time to organize, the IPA scheduled its DG procurement for the Fall of 2015.
-While this later procurement date risked more time spent out of compliance with statutory DG procurement goals during the 2015-16 delivery year, the IPA felt it necessary to allow aggregators and other interested parties sufficient time to organize systems and bids for its first DG procurement.
+Any participating system would both need to 1) have RECs available for procurement (i.e., not already under contract) and be willing to transfer available RECs;281 and 2) have the knowledge and understanding necessary to participate through an aggregator in an IPA procurement event.
+In its 2015 Plan, in an attempt to allow the market sufficient time to organize and to allow aggregators and other interested parties sufficient time to organize systems and bids for its first DG procurement, the IPA scheduled its DG procurement for the fall of 2015 (months after the traditionally-used spring renewable energy resource procurement window).